 Boston AIDS Africa

-Many Tocci employees have donated time to assemble and pack the kits for shipment over the years—John and Lila Tocci, Joe Ferolito, Johan MacKenzie, David Delaney, Mike Carroll, Lorrie Guthrie and Ken Dubois along with their family and friends.
+Many Tocci employees have donated time to assemble and pack the kits for shipment over the years—John and Lila Tocci, Joe Ferolito, Johan MacKenzie, David Delaney, Mike Carroll, Lorrie Guthrie, and Ken Dubois along with their family and friends.
 Everyone who was a helping pair of hands this year would say that it was a spectacular success.
-The 2011 Boston campaign financed the largest kit building event that will be undertaken in the U.S. this year.
-One full-year of caregiving material was crated for shipment to 940 caregivers in Zambia.
-Caregivers and their mothers, fathers, brothers, sisters, cousins, friends and neighbors suffering with HIV/AIDS are grateful.
+The 2011 Boston campaign financed the largest kit-building event that will be undertaken in the U.S. this year.
+One full year of caregiving material was crated for shipment to 940 caregivers in Zambia.
+Caregivers and their mothers, fathers, brothers, sisters, cousins, friends, and neighbors suffering from HIV/AIDS are grateful.
 We’ve seen that so clearly in the beautiful distribution day photographs World Vision has shared with us in the past.
 We are looking forward to this year’s photos!
-Thank you everyone who supports Boston AIDS Africa!
+Thank you to everyone who supports Boston AIDS Africa!